 Looking for something else to do with leftover pulled pork?
 We love using the leftovers for loaded nachos!

 We hope that you enjoy this recipe for Fall Spiced Pulled Pork Sliders!
-If you give this recipe a try, click the heart at the top of this post, leave us a comment and 5-star rating below, or tag us on Instagram @cooking_with_wine!
+If you give this recipe a try, click the heart button, leave us a comment and 5-star rating below, or tag us on Instagram @cooking_with_wine!

 Looking for more game day appetizers?
 Check these out: